davidgiga1993/mixing-station-docs/docs/ah/general.md

 # Allen & Heath

 ## Qu Connection modes
-Mixing Station has two different modes how it can connect to the mixer:
+Mixing Station has two different modes for connection to the mixer:

 - Qu-Drive enable
 - Qu-Drive disable

-The table below shows the differences of the two modes:
+The table below shows the differences between the two modes:

 | Mode | Parallel instances | Qu-Drive access |
 | --- | --- | --- |